5 Things a New Piano Student Needs

 Growing up, music always played an important role in my life.
 Whether it was listening to music on my record player, cassette player, or stereo in my room, I constantly had it playing.
 Music went on to play an important role in high school, when I performed in both Show Choir and sang in our church’s choir.
 Music made me feel happy and hopeful – like I could take on the world.

 For a long time, I not only sang, but wanted to learn to play the piano as well.
 I remember my dad and stepmom giving me a mini keyboard that I could play songs on when I was a little girl.
 The keyboard even had different settings where I could learn to play songs with its light up keys guiding me.
-My mom and stepdad also had a piano that my grandma tried to teach me to play.
+My mom and stepdad later on bought a real piano and had piano movers do the heavy lifting to place it in the house so that my grandma tried to teach me to play.
 I practiced a lot and got to the point where I was able to play some songs by ear (just the individual notes) and a few chords here and there.
 I learned the place of the different notes with “Every Good Boys Does Fine” (which apparently is different now?) and had a goal to play Canon D like a professional.
 Well, unfortunately, I never quite got there.

-However, in my 30’s I decided to pick it up again.
+However, in my 30’s I decided to pick it up again and got piano lessons.
 Unfortunately, with work and running my own business, it left me little time to learn the piano.
 It is however, definitely something I would love to start up again in my 40’s – provided I get extra time to do so at some point in my life – ha ha!
 With everything going on in the world right now, learning to play the piano (or any instrument) is a great thing to do and can have many benefits.
 So, what do you need to get started?

 5 Things a New Piano Student Needs